adiraj91/Experiments-with-Deep-Learning-/README.md

 # Experiments-with-Deep-Learning

 The set of projects contain the implementations of deep learning projects.
-THe scripts start from  from Single Layer Perceptrons ( Basic Logistic Model) and gradual implementation of the CNN and further.
+The scripts start from  from Single Layer Perceptrons ( Basic Logistic Regression Model) and gradual implementation of the CNN and further.

 ## Set of Libraries